ekutner/home-connect-hass/README.md

 # Troubleshooting and FAQ
 * **I don't get the installation dialogs mentioned in the [Installation](#installation) section above**
   These dialogs will only show up the first time you install the integration and only if you do not have the *client_id* and *client_secret* configured in your configuration.yaml file.
-  The make it appear again make sure the integration is uninstlled, then go to the *Settings -> Devices & Services* page on Home Assistant, then click the three-dot-menu on the top righthand corner and select "Application credentials".
+  The make it appear again make sure the integration is uninstalled, then go to the *Settings -> Devices & Services* page on Home Assistant, then click the three-dot-menu on the top righthand corner and select "Application credentials".
 Locate the previous credentials row for this integration and delete it.

 * **I get errors on the browser window that pops-up after installing the integration for the first time**
   This popup window is trying to log you into the Home Connect website to establish a connection with the integration.
-If you get an error at this stage it means you didn't follow the setup instuctions carefully enough, so make sure that you do.
+If you get an error at this stage it means you didn't follow the setup instructions carefully enough, so make sure that you do.
   Also make sure that you open https://my.home-assistant.io/ and configure the URL of your Home-Assistant server.
   **NOTE:** If you are modifying an existing Home-Connect App then it may take up to 2 hours for the changes to take effect, so make sure you wait long enough.